Gottschee: Duchy of Carniola (1849–1918)

 Within the Duchy of Carniola, a separate administrative Gottschee District (German: Bezirk Gottschee or Gerichtsbezirk Gottschee) was set up.
 The district had an area of approximately 860 km2 and contained a total of 177 settlements (including ethnically Slovene ones and some abandoned before 1941).
 The Gottschee District was bordered (clockwise) by the districts of Ribnica (Reifnitz), Žužemberk (Seisenberg), Novo Mesto (Rudolfswerth), Metlika (Mötling), and Črnomelj (Tschernembl).
 Fully German or ethnically mixed Slovene-German territory extended into all of the neighboring districts.
 On 31 December 1869 the entire Kočevje District had 3,473 houses and a population of 18,432.
-Subtracting the ethnically Slovene comminuties of Osilnica (Osiunitz) and Kostel left a total of 2,966 houses and a population of 15,520 in ethnically German or German-majority territory in the district itself.
+Subtracting the ethnically Slovene communities of Osilnica (Osiunitz) and Kostel left a total of 2,966 houses and a population of 15,520 in ethnically German or German-majority territory in the district itself.
 Adding in ethnically German houses and population from communities adjacent to the district resulted in a total of 4,161 houses and a population of 21,301 in the culturally German Gottschee area.
 Czörnig estimated the total Gottschee German population in 1878, accounting for population growth and men working away from home, to be about 25,000.

 In 1906 the ethnic Romanian Austro-Hungarian lawyer and politician Aurel Popovici unsuccessfully proposed the reorganization of Austria-Hungary as the United States of Greater Austria.
 Popovici's proposal included Gottschee as a separate autonomous district within the proposed state of Carniola.